1965 in the Vietnam War: June

 A battalion of the 173rd Airborne Brigade undertook the first major U.S.-led search and destroy mission of the war.
 ARVN and Australian soldiers also participated in the sweep through part of War Zone D, about 40 mi northeast of Saigon.
 The assault began with an artillery barrage; it located very few VC.
 An observation of an Australian on the operation was: "Our patrols do not fire off ammo or shoot up flares like the Yanks - they listen and move quietly, we haven't fired a shot or sent up a flare yet.
 The Americans think we are mad.
 It seems to me though, that all they're doing is letting the Viet Cong know where they are.
 I guess we have a bit to teach them."
 The Australians had experience in jungle warfare in the Malayan Emergency.
+The operation killed 25 VC and captured or destroyed 250 tons of rice.